 Provision of residential housing is needed in the Bitou LM.
 Erf 2074 is situated within an urban edge and located on Marine Way between existing residential development and situated close to existing bulk services; bulk services can be accommodated by the Bitou LM.
 Main access will be from Marine Way; emergency access points will be provided at Ariel st and Cutty Sark avenue.
 Heritage buildings will be incorporated into planned development.
-A paleontology assessment will be carried out and relevant mitigation measures put in place.
+A paleontology desktop study has been carried out; The Ordovician-aged Peninsula Formation of the Table Mountain Group of the Cape Supergroup that underlies the study area has a High Palaeontological Sensitivity due to the presence of fossil trackways and microfossils in this geological formation.
+These fossils are however sparsely distributed and scarce and the chances of making a significant discovery are low.
+Due to the improbability of making a significant fossil find during development, because of the scarcity and uneven distribution of trace fossils, the significance of development in the study area is LOW.
+There is a possibility of finding fossils at the study site when unweathered rock is exposed during development.
+The Chance Palaeontological Finds Procedure should be followed in the unlikely event that a significant fossil discovery is made during construction.